NodeReplacer/Game-Grab-Bag/README.md

 # Game-Grab-Bag
-Just consolidating all 3 of the repositories into one.
+Just consolidating all 3 of the repositories into one landing page.

 Minesweeper: https://github.com/NodeReplacer/Minesweeper-with-SFML